hrushikesh-shelar/Optimizing-the-test-time-for-Mercedez-Benz-for-Greener-Manufacturing/README.md

 Developed Artificial Neural Network in tensorflow-keras library.
 There were 2 hidden layers in the NN.
 Activation function used in all the layers is ReLu.
 Compiled the Model using 'adam' optimiser and 'mse' loss  The dataset was split into k=5 folds for k-fold cross validation.
 The model was trained with 100 epochs and batch size 32.

+For Code & detailed approach, please refer the Notebook

 ### Results:
 The metric for result was R2 Score.
 The training R2 score was 0.61 and test R2 score was 0.475